horsmand/aws-rfdk-1/examples/deadline/All-In-AWS-Infrastructure-Basic/ts/README.md

 ---
 **NOTE**

+1. This has been modified to add a second Windows worker fleet as well as a separate Windows EC2 instance that can be used to open Deadline monitor and interact with the farm.

-These instructions assume that your working directory is `examples/deadline/All-In-AWS-Infrastructure-Basic/ts/` relative to the root of the RFDK package.
+1. These instructions assume that your working directory is `examples/deadline/All-In-AWS-Infrastructure-Basic/ts/` relative to the root of the RFDK package.

 ---